awsdocs/aws-javascript-developer-guide-v2/doc_source/loading-node-credentials-shared.md

 **Note**
 When setting environment variables, be sure to take appropriate actions afterwards \(according to the needs of your operating system\) to make the variables available in the shell or command environment\.

-After setting the environment variable \(if needed\), you can run a JavaScreipt file that uses the SDK, such as for example, a file named `script.js`\.
+After setting the environment variable \(if needed\), you can run a JavaScript file that uses the SDK, such as for example, a file named `script.js`\.

 ```
 $ node script.js